shivivats/SpellSlinger/README.md

 Open the app, go through the start screen and the tutorial.

-The tutorial has the following text:

-When the game loads, move your phone around to scan the room.

-Click on a grid that the app scans to place the hut and start the game.

-Throw cards on the table next to the hut and bring the phone close to cast a spell.

-Start the game and enjoy!
+After reading the tutorial, start the game and enjoy!